8 Best Opioid Detox And Rehab Centers

 Pinnacle treatment centers offer recovery programs in California, Georgia, Kentucky, Indiana, and other locations across the United States.

-Treatment programs target opioid drug use and other types of substance abuse, as well as co-occurring disorders.
+Treatment programs target opioid drug use and other types of substance use disorder, as well as co-occurring disorders.

 They offer all levels of inpatient and outpatient drug rehab, including MAT using methadone, buprenorphine (Suboxone), and naltrexone (Vivitrol).